 Loud washer noises, like banging and grinding, are an unmistakable change from the familiar sounds we expect.
 Why is my GE washer making noise?
-The tub bearings may have worn out, creating a loud noise when the tub spins.
+Overloading your washer regularly can put strain on parts and cause strange noises or even a major breakdown.
 Restore your peace and quiet and pinpoint the source of the sound with these troubleshooting tips.

 How to Quiet a GE Washer Making Noise